ParallelAgile/CodeBot/codebot-reference/ui-components/map.md

 > In determining the component type, CodeBot will give preference to `Map` over `Image`, but you might want to delete the `WireframeImage` stereotype anyway, so it doesn't look like an image component in the wireframe.

-## Using the map in a data-bound form
+## Using the map in a data-linked form

 When configured to be a "map picker", a map can be used like any other text input control in a form.
 As with other components, either: